ericschwen/weather_311/README.md

 for use in daily call count modeling.

 **311_weather_modeling.ipynb** combines the two datasets and builds a linear regression model (with some polynomial terms) to predict daily call counts for the next week.
-I have left my exploratory modeling steps in this file in order to show my thought process in working through this project.
+I chose to use linear regression because it is a powerful tool which produces interpretable models and interpretability was a key consideration for this demonstration project.
+An autoregressive model could certainly also make sense for predicting daily call counts, though it would be more appropriate for shorter timescale predictions and an applicable model would have to be chosen to include the exogenous weather data.

 **weather_311_presentation_final.pdf** is my presentation slides explaining the results of this project.